JamisonHunter/Product-Sales-Prediction/README.md

 # Product Sales Prediction

-Hello and welcome to my analysis of the product sales from sales_predictions.csv.
+Hello and welcome to my analysis and prediction of product sales!

-The purpose here is to analyze the factors which contribute to increases or decreases in product sales.
-Based on this information, I will recommend a predictive model in order to potentially make future observations regarding product sales.
-To start, I would like to go through a few observations concerning this data set.
+The data used for this analysis originated from Kaggle and can be found here at sales_prediction.csv in this repository.

+What am I going to do with this data?

+Here are the steps I will use in order to analyze this sales data and make meaningful predictions.
+* Initial Analysis & Findings
+* Machine Learning Models
+* Deep Analysis & Findings
+* Data Driven Recommendations
+* Conclusion

-# Initial Data Findings
+# Initial Analysis & Findings

 What was I able to find with a cursory glance at the data, so to speak?